Code-Institute-Submissions/mlenahan-python-gym-log_FebResub/README.md

 ## Bugs

-When using some of the optional arguments such as `description`, if there are too many characters used it will break the formatting of the table used to display the recorded information.
+All known bugs can be found [here](https://github.com/mlenahan/python-gym-log/labels/bug)

 ## Deployment

-This project was deployed using Code Institute's mock terminal for Heroku.
+This project was deployed using terminal emulator on Heroku.

 Steps for deployment:
 * Fork or clone this repository